 About Sprint 8®

 Sprint 8 is the best exercise for weight loss and it only takes 20 minutes, three days a week, and it is scientifically proven to work.
 The high-intensity portion of this exercise program amounts to just four minutes per workout.
 That’s only 12 minutes of high-intensity workout per week.
-Sprint 8 naturally releases HGH, so you can lose weight, burn fat, gain lean muscle and thicken skin.
+Sprint 8 naturally releases HGH, so you can lose body fat, build muscle and have more daily energy.

 Low-intensity training does not recruit the fast-twitch muscle fibers needed to increase growth hormones.
 Sprinting burns calories long after your workout is complete!